Tag: north america

 Tags: crystal river, florida, north america, united states

-Savannah, GA: the Belle of the South – Things to Do & Travel Guide
+Savannah, GA: the Charming Belle of the South – Things to Do & Travel Guide

 I’ve driven through Savannah a few times and even though my experience was really weird (woman walking a cat on the highway while wearing heels weird), I was eager to go back and really get to know the city.
 Considering my initial experience, I found that there was a lot I didn’t know about Savannah and it’s a really great place to visit!

-Savannah as we know it was founded in 1733 by General James Oglethorpe (a name still huge in Savannah today).
-Its location was chosen as a buffer between the English colonies up north and the … Continue reading
+Savannah as we know it was founded in 1733 by General James Oglethorpe (a name still huge there today).
+Its location was chosen as a buffer between the English colonies up north and the Spanish … Continue reading

 Tags: georgia, north america, savannah, united states